-Wills were subject to both common law and statutes during colonial times.
+Wills were subject to both common law and statutes in the American colonies.
 Although we will use the term “will”, there is a historical distinction between a will (meaning an instrument that devised land), and a testament (meaning an instrument that bequeathed personal property).
 This was not a trivial distinction, for real property and personal property were treated quite differently under the law.

 A Bit of History